 Such is the case when I baked this Greek Bread.
 That elegant, stunning bread that made the house smell so good was a hit.
 And today, these Buchteln, these soft and fluffy little buns caught my interest.

 Now let me tell you straight here, I have not had Buchteln in my life.
-But with this recipe being from the genius baker Rose Levy Berenbaum, I am more than assured that her meticulously written recipe and her utmost passion for pastries will take my tastebuds to Austria.
+But with this recipe being from the genius baker Rose Levy Berenbaum, I am more than assured that her meticulously written recipe and her utmost passion for pastries will take my tastebuds to the real thing.

 Actually, whether they taste authentic or not, it does not matter at all.
 The buns came out and tasted exactly as how she has described them- lighter than a brioche, soft, fluffy and airy.
-These buchteln are Austria’s great contribution to mankind!
+These buchteln are such a delight!